 - Create thumbnail pictures and then link to the original images you have already uploaded in the File Manager:

-- Add the thumbnail picture to your page in the Sitebuilder using the Picture Widget.
+- Add the thumbnail picture to your page in the Sitebuilder using a Picture widget.

-- Click on the "Edit" link on the top left-hand corner of your widget.
+- Click Edit on the top left-hand corner of your widget.

 - Republish your site.